efezinoidisi/airbnb-clone-project/README.md

 - Foster a collaborative and productive team environment.
 - Coach the team on Agile principles and practices.
 - Ensure continuous improvement within the team.

+## UI Component Patterns

+Components from the figma design

+- Navbar: The navbar component is a reusable one used in all three pages and helps the user navigate the app easily.

+- Category: In the homepage, there are different categories, so this will also be a reusable component.

+- Property Card: This component will contain the name of a property, location, utilities e.t.c of a property.

+- Footer

+- Button

+- Review card: User reviews component

+- User Input